 Networking is a mutual contract wherein two professional shares their experience for mutual benefit, it’s just not a business deal.
 Job interviewing too is a mutual contract but it is made between the two parties wherein one shares their skills and experiences and other pay for the skills shared.
 You should be just as respectful in one situation as in the other.

 While some may never erase their nerves in a job interview, the best way to erase them at networking events is to practice!
-Be sure to get your tickets to the next eSAX Ottawa networking event!
+Be sure to check out the eSAX YouTube channel for 100’s of more networking tips!